The Informational Role of Online Recommendations: Evidence from a Field Experiment

-The platform's home page displays movies organized by categories in rows, with the very first showing eight `top picks', the platform's top recommended movies for the user.
-Movies are set in a grid fashion, with their poster, title, and the platform-predicted rating for the user.\footnote{ Screenshots of the platform's interface are included in the \hyref{section:appendix:screenshots}[Appendix]. } When hovering over a movie title, users see the genres of the movies, the predicted rating according to the recommendation algorithm, and the number and average of community ratings for the movie.
-Rows following the first correspond to recent releases, and other categories of potential interest (e.g. `favorites from the past year' or `new additions').
+The platform's home page displays movies organised by categories in rows, with the very first one showing eight ``top picks'', the platform's top recommended movies for the user.
+Movies are set in a grid fashion, with their poster, title, and the platform-predicted rating for the user.\footnote{ Screenshots of the platform's interface are included in the \hyref{online-appendix:screenshots}. } The platform-predicted ratings are personalised to each user and obtained through a sophisticated collaborative filtering algorithm combining the user's and others' past ratings, reviews, and other metadata \citep{HarperKonstan2015ACMTIIS}.
+When hovering over a movie title, users see its genres, their platform-predicted rating, and the average and number of community ratings.
+Subsequent rows correspond to recent releases, and other categories of potential interest (e.g., ``favorites from the past year'' or ``new additions'').

-The platform is mainly used as a movie discovery tool; it does not provide consumption opportunities (it does not host movies to stream nor does it direct users to other platforms).
-Consumers periodically use the platform to find movies to watch and rate them after watching.
-As the platform is free to use and noncommercial, users have no reason to not truthfully report their ratings as it is in their benefit to provide the platform with truthful information in order to get the best possible recommendations.
-If a user clicks into the movie page they have access to detailed information about the movie, including its trailer, synopsis, cast, tags associated with the movie \citep{VigSenRiedl2012ACM}, and similar movies.